 Click Here for tab for Holy Spirit You Are Welcome Here by Jesus Culture

-A fantastic rendition of the original written by Brian and Katie Torwalt, but for many, their first exposure to this track is from the Christian revivalist youth organization known as Jesus Culture who have a monstrously large catalog of music under their name.
+This is a fantastic rendition of the original written by Brian and Katie Torwalt.
+For many, their first exposure to this track is from the Christian revivalist youth organization known as Jesus Culture, who have a monstrously-large catalog of music under their name.
 Many people prefer Jesus Culture’s arrangement of the track and use that as the primary base for their own renditions.

-For this song, we’ll be using just four simple chords G, C, and Am and finally, a G/B which as we mentioned earlier we just lift our index finger up from that original G shape and mute that low E string, making our first note of the chord the second fret of the A string which is, of course, our B note.
+For this song, we’ll be using just four simple chords G, C, and Am and finally, a G/B, for which we just lift our index finger up from that original G shape and mute that low E string, making our first note of the chord the second fret of the A string, which is our B note.

 Joyful, Joyful, We Adore Thee by Henry J. Van Dyke